RoboJackets/apiary-mobile/README.md

 # apiary-mobile

-The companion mobile app for MyRoboJackets
+The companion Android app for MyRoboJackets

 ## Local development